 First, let me put that line to rest.
 Of course the insurance company believes you’re going to live.
 If they didn’t, they wouldn’t issue the insurance.
 Try to keep the focus that term life insurance is not about whether you are going to die (because we all do eventually), but rather is there a chance that you will die prematurely?
 And more importantly, will you die while there is still a need for the life insurance?
 In spite of companies like New York Life who don’t believe there are temporary needs for life insurance, the truth is that the larger amounts of insurance in our lives aren’t covering permanent needs.
 We do outlive them.

-So, what happens if you outlive your term insurance?
+So, what happens if you outlive your term life insurance?
 Well, job well done!
 You’re still around and you were able to provide insurance against the possibility of your demise during those years it was most needed.
 And you did it in affordable way.
 Do you get a prize?
 Again, you’re still around.
 That’s pretty cool stuff.
 This is way better than car insurance where you pay the premium and if you don’t use it, all you get is a used car with no repairs.

 For those who just can’t get over the idea of spending money to protect their family and not getting anything back, there is always a permanent insurance like universal life or if you agree that the need is temporary, a return of premium term insurance policy.
 Again, I’m not convinced that the majority of life insurance needs are permanent so we’ll leave that discussion until another time.